phoenixmcknight/ios-structs-classes-lab/README.md

 What will the value of `joeAccount.balance` be after the above code runs?
 What about the value of `joeOtherAccount.balance`?
 Why?

+joeAccount.balance will be 50 because the code is withdrawing 50 from the inital balance of 100.

+joeOtherAccount.balance will be 100 because it is equal to joeAccount *before* joeAccount withdraws 50.

 ## Question 6